emagiz/emdocs/referenceguide/hornetq-caching-connection-factory.md

 In case of HornetQ, the exception listener is always called on event of connection failure, irrespective of whether the connection was successfully failed over, reconnected or reattached.
 The error code <code>FAILOVER</code> in such cases indicates that failover was successful, and that we still have a working connection.

 Default is <code>false</code>.

+#### Id
+Name that uniquely identifies this flow component.

+<i>Required</i>

+#### Username
+Optional username that is used for creating connections to the JMS server.

+If not set (the default), the sending of user credentials is disabled.

+#### Password
+Optional password that is used for creating connections to the JMS server.

+Must be provided if and only if the <i>username</i> property is also set.

 #### High availability
 Determines whether or not the connection should support high availability. <code>true</code> means it will connect to any available server in a cluster and support failover.